hachyderm/community/README.md

  - [Welcome Guide](/welcome/README.md) for Mastodon 101 and getting started.
  - [Unofficial Nivenly Discord](https://discord.gg/YnWdbchSwA) is used for real-time communications.

+## Donations

+Donations can be made directly to Kris Nóva on [ko-fi.com/krisnovalive](https://ko-fi.com/krisnovalive).

 ## Understanding Account Types

 We identify a few types of accounts that are useful for understanding the minutia for things such as corporate accounts, bot accounts, event accounts, and open source project accounts.